Steve Buscemi: 2009–2015: Boardwalk Empire

-He hosts, directs, and produces his own web series talk show, Park Bench with Steve Buscemi, which debuted in May 2014.
+He hosts, directs, and produces his own web series talk show, Park Bench with Steve Buscemi, which ran from 2014 to 2015.
 Buscemi won the Primetime Emmy Award for Outstanding Short Form Variety Series for the series in 2016.
-In January 2016, Buscemi began co-starring alongside Louis C.K. and Alan Alda in C.K.'s acclaimed comedy-drama web series Horace and Pete.
+Also that year, Buscemi co-starred alongside Louis C.K. and Alan Alda in C.K.'s acclaimed comedy-drama web series Horace and Pete.
 In an interview with The Hollywood Reporter, Buscemi was the first actor to sign on to the project; with Boardwalk Empire over he was available to star in the series.
 The two reportedly "met up in New York City where C.K. pitched the still evolving series idea to Buscemi.
-He signed on, on the spot, to play C.K.’s brother, Pete".
+He signed on, on the spot, to play C.K.'s brother, Pete".

+2016–present

+In 2016, Buscemi acted in the political drama Norman: The Moderate Rise and Tragic Fall of a New York Fixer starring Richard Gere.
+The film premiered at the Telluride Film Festival.
+The following year he starred as Del Montgomery in the British coming of age drama Lean on Pete (2017) directed by Andrew Haigh.
+The film premiered at the 74th Venice International Film Festival.
+The performance earned him a BIFA for Best Supporting Actor.
 In 2017 Buscemi starred in Armando Iannucci's dark comedy and satirical film The Death of Stalin.
 Buscemi portrayed Nikita Khrushchev.
 He received critical acclaim from critics with Manohla Dargis describing his performance as "superb".
-The performance earned him a British Independent Film Award nomination for Best Supporting Actor.
+The role earned him a BIFA for Best Supporting Actor nomination.

-2020s: Continued work
+During this time Buscemi continued taking roles in comedy films such as The Week Of (2018), The Dead Don't Die (2019), The King of Staten Island (2020), and Hubie Halloween (2020) as well as voicing roles in The Boss Baby (2017), Transformers: The Last Knight (2017), Hotel Transylvania 3: Summer Vacation (2018), and Hotel Transylvania: Transformania (2022).

-In February 2020, Buscemi was cast as Chebutykin in a New York Theatre Workshop revival of Anton Chekov's Three Sisters alongside Greta Gerwig, Oscar Isaac, and Chris Messina.
+In February 2020, Buscemi was cast as Chebutykin in a New York Theatre Workshop revival of Anton Chekhov's Three Sisters alongside Greta Gerwig, Oscar Isaac, and Chris Messina.
 The production was supposed to begin May 13, but was cancelled due to the COVID-19 pandemic with no return date set.